 A 3-tier architecture distributes the FME Server Web Services, FME Server application (including the FME Server Core and FME Engines), and the FME Server Database across three physically separate servers.
 In this scenario, you must provide and manage the following additional components:

 - A web application server to run the FME Server Web Services.
 You can run the FME Server Web Services on your own servlet (Apache Tomcat and Oracle WebLogic are supported), or use an Apache Tomcat servlet provided with the installation.

 - A database server to host the FME Server Database.
 You can choose to install a PostgreSQL database that is included with the FME Server installer, or you can configure the FME Server Database on your own database server (Oracle, PostgreSQL, and SQL Server are supported).

 - A remote file system to host the FME Server System Share, which includes Repositories and Resources.

 In a 2-tier architecture, an Apache Tomcat servlet is provided to run the FME Server Web Services, and is installed along with the FME Server Core and Engines.
-Only the FME Server Database is installed separately, on a server you provide, along with a remote file system.
+Only the FME Server Database is installed separately, along with a remote file system.